mgba-emu/gbdoc/index.md

 HuC-3 is a custom MBC developed by Hudson and officially licensed by Nintendo that extends HuC-1 with an RTC and a piezoelectric buzzer.
 It's notably used in the Robot Poncots (Robopon outside of Japan) and Pocket Family game series.

 TODO

+### <a id="mbc-unlicensed">Unlicensed mappers</a>

+Several unlicensed games use unofficial mappers that are less well documented and may have copy protection.

+#### <a id="mbc-wisdom-tree">Wisdom Tree</a>

+Wisdom Tree is an American company devoted to very, very Christian games.
+Notable for unlicensed games including Super 3D Noah's Ark, they released games on a wide array of Nintendo platforms including the Game Boy.
+The Game Boy version uses a very simple mapper with the ROM region (`$0000` – `$7FFF`) remappable as a single monolithic block.

+##### Read from `$0000` – `$7FFF`

+Default mapped as bank 0.
+Can be swapped out with other banks.

+##### Write to `$0000` – `$3FFF`

+Swap the 32 KiB bank in the whole ROM region.
+Unlike most mappers the selected bank is based on the address written, not the value written.

 <a id="ppu">Picture processing unit</a>
 ===